apache/infrastructure-website/README.md

 bb-slave1 for loading the `libcmark-gfm.so` and `libcmark-gfmextensions.so`
 libraries.
 The path should be adjusted for your local installation.

-`build_cmark.sh` should be run to build the two libraries.
-It is then helpful to create a directory (say `build_cmark/lib`) with two symlinks from the `.so` to the longer, version-specific libraries that is built by the above shell script.
+Run `build_cmark.sh` to build the two libraries.
+It is then helpful to create a directory (say, `build_cmark/lib`) with two symlinks from the `.so` to the longer, version-specific libraries that the above shell script builds.